-A study of twentieth century fiction, autobiography, and drama from Africa, Asia, Europe, and South America, emphasizing historical backgrounds of the works.
+(Varies, Contact Department Head) A study of twentieth century fiction, autobiography, and drama from Africa, Asia, Europe, and South America, emphasizing historical backgrounds of the works.
 Readings will focus on traditional cultures and conflicts with modernism including major historical issues of colonialism, imperialism, war, revolution, feminism, and technology.
 This course meets the general education literature requirement.
 Prerequisite: ENG-111.

-ENG-204 Colonial/Postcolonial Literature (3.00 cr.)
+ENG-204 Colonial/Postcolonial Literature

-This course explores global literature in the context of empire.
+(Varies, Contact the Department Head) This course explores global literature in the context of empire.
 Readings focus upon literary and cultural dialogues that shape national identity during and after colonization.
 Colonial and postcolonial texts are read together to show the evolution of culture through narrative.

-ENG-206 Survey of American Literature (3.00 cr.)
+ENG-206 Survey of American Literature

-A study of selected major American writers from the colonial period to the present including many genres: poetry, fiction, drama, essay, history, and biography.
+(Varies, Contact the Department Head) A study of selected major American writers from the colonial period to the present including many genres: poetry, fiction, drama, essay, history, and biography.
 This course meets the general education literature requirement.
 Prerequisite: ENG-200.

-ENG-211 Survey of British Literature I (3.00 cr.)
+ENG-211 Survey of British Literature I

-A study of selected British works from the Old English period through the eighteenth century, this course introduces students to the early classics of English literature and helps place those works in their social and historical contexts.
+(Fall, Course Offered Every Year) A study of selected British works from the Old English period through the eighteenth century, this course introduces students to the early classics of English literature and helps place those works in their social and historical contexts.
 This course meets the general education literature requirement.
 Prerequisite: ENG-200.

-ENG-212 Survey of British Literature II (3.00 cr.)
+ENG-212 Survey of British Literature II